-For the Legislators Plan, the Judges Plan, and the Elective State Officers Plan, the Individual compensation increase and payroll growth rates must be adjusted to the extent of known future salary levels as provided in statute or in the recommendations from the Compensation Council.
+FFor the Legislators Plan, the Judges Plan, and the Elective State Officers Plan, the Individual compensation increase and payroll growth rates must be adjusted to the extent of known future salary levels as provided in statute or in the recommendations from the Compensation Council.

-- C. Demographic Assumptions - The purpose of demographic assumptions is to project the flow of members through and out of the retirement plan. - (2) There are a number of demographic assumptions: - (a) Primary Demographic Assumptions - (i) Rates of Turnover reflect patterns of member terminations from the retirement plan for reasons other than retirement, death orand disability.
-These patterns must be based on gendersex, age and years of service unless experience shows otherwise.
+C. Demographic Assumptions

+- (1) The purpose of demographic assumptions is to project the flow of members through and out of the retirement plan. - (2) There are a number of demographic assumptions: - (a) Primary Demographic Assumptions - (i) Rates of Turnover reflect patterns of member terminations from the retirement plan for reasons other than retirement, death or disability.
+These patterns must be based on gender, age and/or years of service unless experience shows otherwise. - (ii) Rates of Retirement reflect patterns by which members retire under the service retirement provisions of the plan.
+These patterns must be based on gender, age and/or years of service, or duration of eligibility unless experience shows otherwise.

-- (ii) Rates of Retirement reflect patterns by which members retire under the service retirement provisions of the plan.
-These patterns must be based on gendersex, age and years of service, or duration of eligibility unless experience shows otherwise. - (iii) Rates of Mortality (Post-Retirement) reflect mortality patterns of retired members.
+(iii) Rates of Mortality (Post-Retirement) - reflect mortality patterns of retired members.
 This determines the expected period over which benefits are to be paid.
-These patterns must be based on gendersex and age unless experience shows otherwise.
-Any use of gendersex-related rates are for funding purposes only and do not affect benefits.
+These patterns must be based on gender and age unless experience shows otherwise.
+Any use of gender-related rates are for funding purposes only and do not affect benefits.